Shadows of the Colossus: Hierarchical Black Hole Mergers in a 10-million-body Globular Cluster Simulation: Summary and conclusions

 A key recent result is the confirmation of an intermediate-mass black hole (IMBH) of mass roughly $10^4\,M_{\odot}$ in the Milky Way cluster $\omega$Cen \citep{Haberle2024}.
 It remains to be seen whether massive central black holes are a common feature of all massive GCs, or if $\omega$Cen is exceptional in this respect.
 In many clusters, it can be challenging to distinguish observationally between a single massive black hole and a central subsystem contain many stellar-mass black holes \citep[e.g.,][]{Vitral2023}.
 That being said, preliminary \texttt{CMC} models containing central IMBHs demonstrate that the long-term dynamics and black hole merger histories of such systems can be quite distinct from those of clusters like \texttt{colossus} \citep{GonzalezPrieto2025}.
 Future \texttt{CMC} studies will explore in detail how the presence (or lack thereof) of central IMBHs in massive GCs impacts our predictions for LVK merger events.

 \acknowledgements

 The authors thank Carl Rodriguez and Fred Rasio for helpful discussions throughout the preparation of the manuscript.
+We also thank the anonymous referee for helpful feedback.
 A.M. acknowledges support from the Undergraduate Research Scholarship (URS) summer program at UCSD.
 F.K. acknowledges support from the CIERA Postdoctoral Fellowship.